now browsing by month

 “And there was war in heaven: Michael and his angels fought against the dragon; and the dragon fought and his angels, And prevailed not; neither was their place found any more in heaven.
 And the great dragon was cast out, that old serpent, called the Devil, and Satan, which deceiveth the whole world: he was cast out into the earth, and his angels were cast out with him.”
 (Rev. 12:7-9)

 At the outset, it must be established that there is no issue of Satan matching power with God.
 God is the Creator.
 “By the word of the Lord were the heavens made; and all the host of them by the breath of his mouth.”
 (Ps.
 33:6).
 He who created the angels and brought the heavens and the earth into existence can just as easily remove them and take them out of existence.
-Devils tremble at the very thought of God because they are aware of His awesome power –“Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
+Devils tremble at the very thought of God because they are aware of His awesome power – “Thou believest that there is one God; thou doest well: the devils also believe, and tremble.”
 (James 2:19).

 So, there is no contest between God and Satan on terms having to do with the exercise of power.
 People speak broadly about a conflict between good and evil.
 But what is good and what is evil?
 How are these defined?
 To those, like Satan, who feel that they have a cause to pursue, they may well think that it is their side that is good and the other side evil.
-In fact, the serpent’s accusation against God, to Adam and Eve, would represent God as being the evil one and he, Satan (the serpent), as being the one that is good and sought good for Adam and Eve.
+In fact, the serpent’s accusation against God, to Adam and Eve, represented God as being the evil one and he, Satan (the serpent), as the one that was good and sought good for Adam and Eve.

 The issues of the conflict